New Family and Medical Leave Act Rules

 Greg Bell, Director

-(This article first appeared in the May/June 2009 issue of The American Postal Worker magazine.)
+(This article appeared in the May/June 2009 issue of The American Postal Worker magazine.)

 The APWU has been meeting with the Postal Service regarding the implementation of changes to the Family and Medical Leave Act – changes that the Bush administration implemented just four days before President Obama took office.
 The APWU has updated our FMLA forms to provide additional information for medical certification requirements.